slamora/brackets-wiki/Extension-Manager-Workflows.md

 notification, and the update is downloaded and installed.
 Brackets prompts him if he wants to re-enable the extension now that it's been updated, and he clicks Yes.

+> (kd) how about seeing what's changed before hitting update?
+I like that feature of app stores.

 Closing the Extension Manager, he tries the formatting command again, and lo and behold, it works!
 He goes back to the extension developer's bug